We don't just talk cars ... we teach how to buy them.

-Yes, he was a car seller extroadinaire.
+Yes, he was a car salesman extroadinaire.
 In fact, he was so good he rose to become the General Manager of a thriving Dealership.
 Just my opinion, but I think he wouldn't be a bad guy to have on your side.

 The good news is that he's walked away from "the darkside".
 And he's written extensively about how Dealers counter everything smart, internet-savvy car buyers throw at them.